hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * the client MUST authenticate the server by use of an authentication domain name using a Strict Privacy Profile, as described in [@!RFC8310]
-* the server MUST validate the client is authorized to request or proxy a zone transfer by using one or both of the following:
+* the server MUST validate the client is authorized to request or proxy a zone transfer by using one or both of the following methods:
-      * an IP based ACL (which can be either per-message or per-connection)
       * Mutual TLS (mTLS)

-The server MAY also require a valid TSIG/SIG(0) signature, but this alone is not sufficient to authenticate the client or server.
+      * an IP based ACL (which can be either per-message or per-connection) combined with a valid TSIG/SIG(0) signature on the XFR request

+If only one method is selected then mTLS is preferred because it provides strong cryptographic protection at both endpoints.

 Authentication mechanisms are discussed in full in (#authentication-mechanisms) and the rationale for the above requirement in (#xot-authentication).
 Transfer group policies are discussed in (#policies-for-both-axot-and-ixot).

 ## XoT connections

 The details in (#updates-to-existing-specifications) about, e.g., persistent connections and XFR message handling are fully applicable to XoT connections as